 Eric has focused much of his effort on in range conservation initiatives around the world, making expeditions to over forty countries, including Madagascar, Thailand, China, Myanmar, Namibia, Brazil, Indonesia, and Mauritius.
 On his travels he has filmed and produced a number of documentaries featuring his conservation interests and experiences in the field.
 Having personally witnessed the decline and virtual disappearance of many common species, he is determined to make a difference both locally and in the far corners of the Earth.

 Goode has authored and co-authored over 20 academic publications and popular articles on subjects ranging from the plight of the world’s rarest tortoise, the Ploughshare in Madagascar, to the reproductive biology of turtles, to Pacific Pond Turtles in his own backyard of California.
-He is currently in production on a feature documentary film, working with Executive Producers Fisher Stevens and Leonardo DiCaprio.
+He is currently in production on a feature documentary film, working with Executive Producers Fisher Stevens, Chris Smith and Rebecca Chaiklin.

-Eric Goode currently sits on the board of the Chelonian Research Institute, the Turtle Conservation Fund, the advisory council to the Rainforest Trust and is a member of the Tortoise and Freshwater Turtle Specialist Group.
+Eric Goode currently sits on the boards of Rainforest Trust, the Chelonian Research Institute, the Turtle Conservation Fund, and the advisory council of Global Wildlife Conservation and is a member of the Tortoise and Freshwater Turtle Specialist Group.